maggick/maggick.github.io/README.md

   * publish with [Pelican] (http://blog.getpelican.com) a static blog generator
   * hosted by [github](https://github.com) with github pages

-I use [ghp-import](https://github.com/davisp/ghp-import) to publish the content on the site with the gh-pages branch of the blog project:
+I use [ghp-import](https://github.com/davisp/ghp-import) to publish the content of the blog on my github user pages:

-  pelican && ghp-import output && git push origin gh-pages
+  pelican && ghp-import output && git push git@github.com:maggick/maggick.github.io.git gh-pages:master

 The theme is based on Maggner theme, created by Templateify and adapted to pelican by [Klaus Laube](https://github.com/kplaube/maggner-pelican).